1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Keep your site up to date by migrating to new offers when they are proposed to you.

-- Add a protection system to your contact forms (captcha, etc.) and any "recommend to a friend" tools (tell-a-friend...).
+- βAdd a protection system on your contact forms (captcha, etc.) and on any "recommend to a friend" tools (tell-a-friend...).

-- Regularly run a antivirus scan of the hosting.
+- Regularly run an antivirus analysis of the hosting.

 - Monitor the vulnerability detection tool.

-- Remove anything you did not develop yourself and for which the author has not provided an update or correction in several months.
+- Remove anything you have not developed yourself and for which the author has not provided an update/correction for several months.

-- Perform regular backups of your site (refer to this other guide if you use WordPress) when everything is fine and keep it safe (since automatic backups are only kept for a few days and this is sometimes not far enough back to restore after you notice an intrusion).
+- Make a regular backup of your site (refer to this other guide if you use WordPress) when everything is fine and keep it in a safe place (because automatic backups are only kept for a few days and this is sometimes not far enough back to go back after you notice an intrusion).

-- Change the passwords of your Web applications, your FTP accounts and your databases after previously checking that no virus is on your computer.
+- Modify the passwords of your Web applications, your FTP accounts and your databases by first checking that no virus is on your computer.

 - Restore a backup but update immediately whatever can be updated as soon as the restoration is complete.